academic in charge - the lecturer who has primary responsibility for teaching the classes for a particular unit of study.

 1.1.
 The procedures set out in this document do not replace or modify procedures or any other responsibilities which may arise under other higher education provider policies or under statute or any other law.

 1.2.
-There shall be no cost levied to the student with respect to the lodgement of an initial notice of grievance or a request for an internal review (Stage 1 and Stage 2 of the process) or a request for an external review conducted by the COPHE (Stage 3 of the process).
+There shall be no cost levied to the student with respect to the lodgement of an initial notice of grievance or a request for an internal review (Stage 1 and Stage 2 of the process) or a request for an external review conducted by Indpendent Higher Education (IHEA) or the Overseas Student Ombudsman (Stage 3 of the process).

 1.3.
 Students and applicants who complain or lodge a grievance, and the respondent(s) to a complaint or grievance shall not be victimised or discriminated against, irrespective of the nature or severity of the grievance.